StockNews.com Initiates Coverage on The LGL Group (NYSE:LGL)

-Equities researchers at StockNews.com began coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a note issued to investors on Monday.
-The firm set a “hold” rating on the stock.
+StockNews.com started coverage on shares of The LGL Group (NYSE:LGL – Get Rating) in a report issued on Wednesday morning.
+The firm issued a hold rating on the stock.

 The LGL Group Price Performance